-A discussion of the use and purpose of a comprehensive plan, the history and planning process for the 2022 Comprehensive Plan, and the
+A discussion of the use and purpose of a comprehensive plan, the history and planning process for the 2022 Comprehensive Plan, and the vision, goals, and objectives established by the 2022 Plan.

-Current and Future Land Use, Zoning, and Design Existing and proposed plans for Town-wide land use, including suggested changes to land use mechanisms and the Town's Zoning Code.
+2 Current and Future Land Use, Zoning, and Design

+Existing and proposed plans for Town-wide land use, including suggested changes to land use mechanisms and the Town's Zoning Code.